 A. It is the member’s responsibility to contact the hiring hall and ask to have their name added to the out of work list – This does not happen automatically NOR does the contractor do it on your behalf.

-A. Offers of employment are made based on priority, not seniority.
-HOWEVER, skills, certifications, geographical area and Security Clearances will impact frequency of offers.
-It is important to update the skills sheet regularly – they are available at the reception desk.
+A. Offers of employment are made based on priority on the list, not seniority.
+However, your number on the list has little bearing on how quickly you will be called - skills, certifications, geographical area and Security Clearances will greatly impact frequency of offers.
+It is important to update the skills sheet regularly – they are available at the reception desk or a digital copy can be filled out at the top of this page and emailed.

 A. Step One - Get digital fingerprints done at the Commissionaires office (see Jenny or reception for details.)
 Upon completion, send to email@example.com.
 Once received, a Security Clearance application will be sent to your personal email address as the form must be submitted online.
 NOTE: This is time sensitive.